 - Closing the Top Cast and all of the vents will starve the coals of oxygen and shut down the grill. - Because the PK is so efficient, it shuts down quickly and you may find that you have left over coals after your cook.
 These coals can be re-lit and re-used. - Make sure the coals are completely cool before attempting to clean ash out of your PK.
-Never dispose of hot ash in any area with flammable materials. - A PK Charcoal Basket will keep your coals together, aid in reuse and clean-up.
+Never dispose of hot ash in any area with flammable materials. - A PK Charcoal Basket will keep your coals together, aid in reuse and clean-up when using the grill as a smoker.